-What do you all think, do you like the sound of cocktails, kebabs and hip – hop?
+What do you all think, do you like dining in hotel restaurants and which of these dishes would you try?
 As always I cannot wait to hear your thoughts and thank you so much for reading this post!

 Until next time,

-*This meal was complimentary for the purposes of review.
+*I was invited to sample the new menu at Carpathia, this meal was complimentary.
 All opinions expressed herein are my own and honest.